D2-mods/D2-Mira/d2-mira/readme.txt

 The Big Metal Unit mod
 GitHub: https://github.com/D2-mods/D2-Mira
-Installs on: BG:EE, BG2 (EE or classic), IWD (EE or classic), IWD2, conversion mods (ex.
-EET or BGT)
+Installs on: BG:EE, BG2(EE), IWD(EE), IWD2, EET/BGT/IWD2EE

 Overview:
 This is a mod for Infinity Engine games.
 It was originally written for Icewind Dale: Enhanced Edition and Icewind Dale 2 in order to add the Big Metal Unit and related items into the games.
 The mod has since been expanded to include dialogue and item trading with various NPCs, several tweak options, as well as support for more games (Baldur's Gate: Enhanced Edition, Baldur's Gate 2: Enhanced Edition, classic BG2 engine, and classic IWD).

 The exact stuff this mod adds will depend on the game.
 All items are obtainable in the IWD games (including pantaloons).
-The Big Metal Rod and a Pulse (prototype) are added to BGEE/SoD (obtainable in both).
-For BG2EE/ToB, several items are added or revised, and there may be a small quest involved.
+The Big Metal Rod and a Pulse (prototype) are added to BG1/SoD (obtainable in both).
+For BG2/ToB, several items are added or revised, and there may be a small quest involved.
 There's also an option to start with a bag containing the core Big Metal items.
 See components section for more info.

 --